 As part of any M&A transaction, the buyer will expect sellers to provide warranties and indemnities through a share purchase agreement.

-In recent years we have seen a sharp increase in the use of warranty & indemnity insurance to facilitate exits – particularly in relation to exits involving technology companies and particularly where the selling shareholders include venture capital or private equity funds.
+Recently we’ve seen a sharp increase in the use of warranty & indemnity insurance to facilitate exits.
+Particularly in relation to exits involving technology companies, where the selling shareholders include venture capital or private equity funds.

 - Clean exit for founders – W&I policies will allow sellers to cap their liability under the share purchase agreement to a far greater extent than would be acceptable to the buyer if a W&I policy was not in place.
-In the past management sellers were expected to retain some personal liability, but it is increasingly possible to purchase policies under which seller liability is capped at £1.
+In the past, management sellers were expected to retain some personal liability.
+But it is increasingly possible to purchase policies under which seller liability is capped at £1.

 - Retention – W&I policies typically come with a deductible that is excluded from coverage.
 Responsibility for covering the deductible needs to be negotiated between buyer and seller.
 Policies which allow for zero recourse against the sellers are becoming more common, but may come with additional cost and are not always available.